The Fyreslayers are the sons of Grimnir, the duardin god of battle who perished in an epic fight against Vulcatrix, mother of Salamanders.

 - Fyresteel Throwing Axe (Double, Everyone): Choose an enemy within 6” and roll 2 dice.
 For each 4-5 allocate 1 damage, for each 6 as much damage as the value of this ability.

-- Encase in Molten Rock (Double, all Auric Hearthguard): Subtract half the value of this ability to the Movement characteristic (rounded up, to a minimum of 1) of an enemy fighter target of the next attack from this model.
+- Encase in Molten Rock (Double, all Auric Hearthguard): Subtract up to 3″ to the Movement characteristic of an enemy fighter targeted in the next attack.

 - Duty Unto Death (Triple, all Hearthguard Berzerkers): The fighter can make a bonus move action and then a bonus attack but only if it has 5 or more damage points allocated.